 The terms and conditions of what “almost” is keep changing as you go on because the relational foundation isn’t compacted in reality.
-The only black and white in the midst of so.much.grey, is that you are a part of a halfway, quasi-relationship with someone who may or may not be fully invested and may or may not be a part of your present (and future).
+The only black and white in the midst of so.much.grey, is that you are a part of a halfway, quasi-relationship with someone, who, may or may not be fully invested.

 All of the contradictions and confusion end up acting as the ultimate build-up.
 An aphrodisiac to those whose hearts are not yet mended and self-love is not intact.

-The problem with almost relationships is that although it may seem like there’s a level mutuality and accountability… it’s fleeting – and fleeting or “almost accountability,” is ZERO accountability.
+The problem with almost relationships is that although it may seem like there’s a level mutuality and accountability, it’s fleeting.
+And fleeting accountability is ZERO accountability.

-Here’s why almost relationships happen, why they’re so alluring, why they’re even harder to get over than an official, full-blown relationship, and how to LET GO…
+Here’s why almost relationships happen, why they’re even harder to get over than an official, full-blown relationship, and how to LET GO once and for all.

 Something I recently learned is that almost relationships don’t just happen in a romantic sense.
 I’ve had to learn the hard way that they can happen with friendships and even with family.
 The best way to deal with this is to make the decision to stop engaging in the “let-me-emotionally-bend-over” HOPE that “almost” will ever actualize into a mutual, connected and empathetic relationship.